8 Documentation

 8.2.4 Roles and responsibilities document

-Using the checklists reviewed during the planning phase, your team should begin assigning roles and responsibilities for your project.
-In the planning and documentation phase, those designations should be formally documented and shared with the team.
+Using the checklists reviewed during the DMP and planning phase, your team should begin assigning roles and responsibilities for your project.
+Those designations should be formally documented and shared with the team.
 In Chapter 7 we reviewed ways to structure this document.
 Once this document is created, make sure to store it in a central location for easy referral and update the document as needed.

 Source | Resource |